Submitting an app to the Microsoft Store

 Device family availability table

 If your mixed reality app works on immersive headsets, then at least "Windows 10 Desktop" should be selected in the table.
 If your mixed reality app works on HoloLens, then at least "Windows 10 Holographic" should be selected.
-If your app runs on both Windows Mixed Reality headset types, like the Mixed Reality Academy "island" app, both "Windows 10 Desktop" and "Windows 10 Holographic" should be selected.
+If your app runs on both Windows Mixed Reality headset types, like the Mixed Reality Academy "Project Island" app, both "Windows 10 Desktop" and "Windows 10 Holographic" should be selected.

 Many developers run into errors when uploading their app's package related to mismatches between the package manifest and your app/publisher account information in Dev Center.
 These errors can often be avoided by signing into Visual Studio with the same account associated with your Windows developer account (the one you use to sign into Windows Dev Center).
 If you use the same account, you'll be able to associate your app with its identity in the Microsoft Store before you package it.